Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 “There is one other matter I wanted to discuss before you go, though,” Beau told him.
 Michael lifted his eyebrows expectantly as Beau settled himself against the edge of the desk. “...Daniel Hoeff.”

 Michael’s expression locked down, but not before betraying a little flash of wary concern.
-“Mister President---”
+“Mister President - ”

 Beau raised a hand to stop him.
 “I’ve had a good, close look at his career and deeds, Michael, and I do not care what you are about to say.
 I will not have a man like that serving under this office or our Constitution.”